-From quick responses, to proactive management of your systems, to strategic IT advice that can help to make technology your firm’s competitive advantage, your return on investment will be very high.
+From quick responses to proactive management of your systems to strategic IT advice that can help to make technology your firm’s competitive advantage, your return on investment will be high.

-So how can you be sure that you are getting the right IT provider for both value and cost?
+So how can you be sure that you are getting the right IT provider from both value and cost perspectives?

-You should look closely at the following three things:
+We recommend looking closely at the following 3 things:

 - Ensure that they are responsive: you should get a response right away.

-- Ensure that they are proactive in putting systems in place to protect your businesses data and security.
-They should be proactively monitoring your equipment and implementing software that prevents issues, not waits for them to happen.
+- Ensure that they are proactive in putting systems in place to protect your business´s data and security.
+They should be proactively monitoring your equipment and implementing software that prevents issues, not wait for them to happen.